 Waterways: The Rhine transiting Amsterdam to Basel, the Danube from Budapest to Regensburg, the Douro in the heart of Portugal, and in France, both the Seine in Normandy and the Rhone in Provence.

 While there are many well-known companies offering river cruises, we have chosen to feature Tauck.
 A family-owned company for 95 years, Tauck enjoyed an impeccable reputation for land tours and repeat clientele before launching their brand of European river cruises.
 Upscale travelers wishing to experience multiple European destinations without packing and unpacking, and with every detail taken care of, will be well-served by Tauck.
-Inclusive of the cruise fare are all excursions including authentic onshore experiences exclusive to Tauck, gourmet meals on board, open premium bar, gratuities, and airport transfers.
-Led by a Tauck Cruise Director, experienced and accommodating crew ensure that everything runs seamlessly.
-Tauck Tour Directors accompany cruise guests on shore, arranging VIP access to local events and cultural excursions, along with a few surprise treats and special introductions.
+Inclusive of the cruise fare are all excursions including authentic onshore experiences exclusive to Tauck, gourmet meals onboard, open premium bar, gratuities, and airport transfers.
+Led by a Tauck Cruise Director, an experienced and accommodating crew ensures that everything runs seamlessly.
+Tauck Tour Directors accompany cruise guests onshore, arranging VIP access to local events and cultural excursions, along with a few surprise treats and special introductions.